 With a full-file submission, our skilled underwriting team can weigh all of the individual risk characteristics and compensating factors.
-Therefore, you will have peace of mind knowing your loan received a comprehensive MI risk review and that the correct decision was made for both the lender and Arch MI.
+Therefore, you will have peace of mind knowing your loan received a comprehensive MI risk review and the correct decision is made for both the credit union and Arch MI.

-If Arch MI conducts a full-file underwriting review and issues a conditional commitment1 or suspends or declines the loan for mortgage insurance, a delegated lender may not exercise its delegated authority to resubmit the loan.
+If Arch MI conducts a full-file underwriting review and issues a conditional commitment or suspends or declines the loan for mortgage insurance, a delegated credit union may not exercise its delegated authority to resubmit the loan.

-1 Available for loans submitted under a United Guaranty Master Policy only.
+&lt;sup>2 Available for loans submitted under a United Guaranty Master Policy only.